Walk in the Light

 - We have been given great power to forgive both the present and the past!

 Christ Himself gave us this exact same power to forgive! – Even that which we may think we cannot forgive.
-This is what we are called to do, but we cannot do it by ourselves.
-It is only through the Spirit of revelation and the Spirit of adoption as His daughters and sons and by the power of the Holy Spirit, that we have been given ability far above our own natural ability to forgive both the present and the past.
+This is what we are called to do.
+If we feel we cannot do it ourselves, God is able to help us.
+It is only through the Spirit of revelation and the Spirit of adoption as His daughters and sons, and by the power of the Holy Spirit, that we have been given an ability far above our own natural ability to forgive both the present and the past.
 This is part of the resurrection power of Christ at work on our behalf, in our lives, through our lives, and in our hearts.
-This enabling from God to forgive is a gift from the Lord in order to set both ourselves and the other party free, to be healed and restored.
+This enabling from God to forgive is a gift from the Lord in order to set both ourselves and the other party free, to be fully healed and restored.

-It is a grace to be able to forgive!
+- God gives us grace to be able to forgive!

 A Final Warning from Obadiah

-Amos, Obadiah and Micah were only three of the minor prophets who foretold of the coming of the day of the Lord.
+Amos, Obadiah and Micah were only three of the minor prophets who foretold of the coming of the Day of the Lord.
 This concerns the judgment seat of Christ!
 In the Old Testament of the Bible, there were twelve minor prophets, just as in the New Testament there were 12 original apostles.
 For the apostle is nothing without the prophet who stands beside him (or her).
 Christ Himself instituted this!
 The Apostle Paul said,

-“Surely the Lord God does nothing, unless He reveals His secret to His servants the prophets” (Amos 3:7
+“Surely the Lord God does nothing, unless He reveals His secret to His servants the prophets.”Amos 3:7

 Regarding our need to forgive, the prophet Obadiah also made a statement that should never be forgotten.
 The Lord was so grieved by the hardness of the house of Esau’s heart towards the house of Jacob (Esau, having refused to come to Israel’s aid), that it was cut off from the land of the living.
 God’s judgement on Esau came swiftly and quickly.
 Obadiah prophesied,

-“Then saviours shall come to Mount Zion to judge the mountains of Esau, and the kingdom shall be the Lord’s”.(Obadiah 1:21)
+“Then saviours shall come to Mount Zion to judge the mountains of Esau, and the kingdom shall be the Lord’s.”Obadiah 1:21

 “You who are named the house of Jacob: Is the Spirit of the Lord restricted?
 Are these His doings?
-Do not My words do good to him who walks uprightly?”
-(Micah 2:7).
+Do not My words do good to him who walks uprightly?”Micah 2:7

 - This is significant to the second coming of Christ!

-- This is the day of the Lord’s salvation!
+- This is the day of the Lord’s Salvation!

-- We set our hearts at peace in God’s presence when we make the choice to forgive.
+- We set our hearts at peace in God’s presence when we make the right choice to forgive.

 - We release our children and the next generation when we choose to move on from the hurts of the past.

 “He is despised and rejected by men, a Man of sorrows and acquainted with grief.
 And we hid, as it were, our faces from Him; He was despised, and we did not esteem Him.
 Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted.
-But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed” (Isaiah 53:3 – 5
+But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed.”Isaiah 53:3 – 5

 - The punishment that Christ bore on the cross on our behalf has brought us peace.